mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 There is no configuration required for the code snippet.
 The only requirement is to pass the mandatory parameters as per the html file example.
 As mentioned above, a prerequisite is to have an active Recommendation Scenario available on the underlying SAP Marketing Cloud system.
 Please refer to the [SAP Marekting Cloud help documentation](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html) for additional instructions.
 This Recommendation Scenario will provide the values for some of the mandatory parameters (l54, k13, k14,v).

+## Known Issues

+There are currently no known issues.

 ## How to obtain support